Evaluator(iterator, target, converter=<function concat_examples>, device=None, eval_hook=None, eval_func=None)¶

 concat_examples()is used by default.

-- device – Device to which the training data is sent.
+- device – Device to which the validation data is sent.
 Negative value indicates the host memory (CPU).

 - eval_hook – Function to prepare for each evaluation process.
 It is called at the beginning of the evaluation.
 The evaluator extension object is passed at each call.